How the lesbian couple Karen and Catherine became mothers – part 1

 Should the donor be someone we know?

-Should it be a non-anonymous donor (also called an open donor) who our child could contact later on?
+Should it be an ID Release donor who our child could contact later on?

 You mentioned that Catherine never imagined herself being pregnant – did that make it easier to decide who was going to carry the child?